grahovam/docker-backup-gpg-s3/README.md

 You should perform a backup restore before actually needing to restore from a backup, just to make sure that everything works the way it's supposed to.

 Step 1.
-Attach the policy created in [Prepare Emergency Restore](#prepare-emergency-restore) to the user that is used for making backups.
+Attach the policy created in [Prepare Backup Restore](#prepare-backup-restore) to the user that is used for making backups.
 Now that user is able to restore from backups, too.

 Step 2.
 Copy the private gpg key into a folder that can be mount by the restore container later.